 Many of these letters were carefully saved and handed down to descendants of Joseph Graham.
 Today, over one hundred years later, when we read these letters, we are given a glimpse into the arduous and often short lives of the hard working people in these mining communities.

 Joseph’s family continued to live in the family farm on the slopes at the top of the Killhope valley.
-View the Graham Letters.
-PDF here.
+View the Graham Letters. pdf.